+Arbitration: e.

-- e.
-Arbitration: - If the Union is dissatisfied with the Step 3 response, it may appeal by notifying the Director, Employee Relations, in writing, within thirty (30) calendar days of the 3rd Step response that arbitration is being invoked. - 6.
-Selection of the Arbitrator (for non-disciplinary grievances) - 39.
+If the Union is dissatisfied with the Step 3 response, it may appeal by notifying the Director, Employee Relations, in writing, within thirty (30) calendar days of the 3rd Step response that arbitration is being invoked.

-a.
-The parties shall establish a list of seven (7) arbitrators to serve as the permanent panel to hear non-disciplinary grievances arising under the terms of this Agreement.
+- 6. Selection of the Arbitrator (for non-disciplinary grievances) - The parties shall establish a list of seven (7) arbitrators to serve as the a. permanent panel to hear non-disciplinary grievances arising under the terms of this Agreement.
 In the event the parties cannot agree on the panel within thirty (30) calendar days following the effective date of this Agreement, either party may obtain a panel through the appointment process of the State Mediation and Conciliation Service.
-Provided. however, that an arbitrator may be removed from the panel by mutual consent at any time.
+Provided, however, that an arbitrator may be removed from the panel by mutual consent at any time.
 Replacements, in the absence of mutual agreement, shall be made by the State Mediation and Conciliation Service.
 The parties, by lot, shall alternatively strike names from the list, and the name that remains shall be the arbitrator designated to hear the particular matter.
 The parties may, by mutual agreement, agree to an alternate method of arbitrator selection and appointment, including, the expedited appointment of an arbitrator from a list provided by the State Mediation and Conciliation Service.

-The parties shall schedule the arbitration hearing within thirty (30) b. calendar days of selecting the arbitrator, which shall be no later than sixty (60) calendar days from the date ERD sends the letter acknowledging the Union's request to arbitrate.
+20124-201922 Memorandum of Understanding City and County of San Francisco and b.
+The parties shall schedule the arbitration hearing within thirty (30) calendar days of selecting the arbitrator, which shall be no later than sixty (60) calendar days from the date ERD sends the letter acknowledging the Union's request to arbitrate.
 In the absence of a timely, written demand for arbitration, the grievance will be deemed withdrawn.